 { $\vphantom{1}^1$Moscow State University, Chair of higher algebra\\\texttt{mbochk@gmail.com}\\ $\vphantom{1}^2$Samara State University, Chair of algebra and geometry\\\texttt{mihail.ignatev@gmail.com}\\ $\vphantom{1}^3$Samara State University, Chair of algebra and geometry\\\texttt{shevchenko.alexander.1618@gmail.com}}

 \sect{Introduction and the main results}

-\sst Let $G$ be a complex reductive algebraic group, $T$ a maximal torus of~$G$, $B$ a Borel subgroup of~$G$ containing $T$, and $U$ the unipotent radical of $B$.
-Let $\Phi$ be the root system of $G$ with respect to~$T$, $\Phi^+$ the set of positive roots with respect to $B$, $\Delta$ the set of fundamental roots, and $W$ the Weyl group of $\Phi$ (see \cite{Bourbaki}, \cite{Humphreys} and \cite{Humpreys2} for basic facts about algebraic groups and root systems).
+\sst Let $G$ be a complex reductive algebraic group, $T$ a maximal torus in~$G$, $B$ a Borel subgroup in~$G$ containing $T$, and $U$ the unipotent radical of $B$.
+Let $\Phi$ be the root system of $G$ with respect to~$T$, $\Phi^+$ the set of positive roots with respect to $B$, $\Delta$ the set of simple roots, and $W$ the Weyl group of $\Phi$ (see \cite{Bourbaki}, \cite{Humphreys} and \cite{Humpreys2} for basic facts about algebraic groups and root systems).

 Denote by $\Fo=G/B$ the flag variety and by $X_w\subseteq\Fo$ the Schubert subvariety corresponding to an element $w$ of the Weyl group $W$.
 Denote by $\Ou=\Ou_{p,X_w}$ the local ring at the point $p=eB\in X_w$.
 Let $\mt$ be the maximal ideal of~$\Ou$.
 The sequence of ideals is a filtration on $\Ou$.
 We define $R$ to be the graded algebra By definition, the \emph{tangent cone} $C_w$ to the Schubert variety $X_w$ at the point $p$ is the spectrum of~$R$: $C_w=\mathrm{Spec}\,R$.
 Obviously, $C_w$ is a subscheme of the tangent space $T_pX_w\subseteq T_p\Fo$.
 A hard problem in studying geometry of $X_w$ is to describe $C_w$ \cite[Chapter 7]{BilleyLakshmibai}.